Mista-Val/mc-diamondz/public/images/README.md

 # Image Assets

-This directory contains all static image assets for the M.C Diamondz Fashion Emporium website.
+This directory contains all static image assets for the Sparkles & Styles hub Fashion Emporium website.

 ## Directory Structure